PoCInnovation/Workshops/software/23.Starton/backend/README.md

 Your Jobs:

-    - Open the NftController.ts file
+    - Open the NftController.ts file in the controller section of our api.

     - Implement the UploadImage, Upload Metadata, MintNft methods

-    - Linking methods to retrieve missing information in the database
+    - Retrivied missing informations with the database to complete the requests on Starton.

-    - Implement new routes in the controller
+    - Implement new routes corresponding to our controller in the NftRouter.ts

     - Test if your Nft uploads well with the help of postman.